sentryco/OnboardKit/README.md

 ## Overview

-OnboardKit is a comprehensive SwiftUI library designed to simplify the creation of onboarding experiences for iOS and macOS applications.
-It provides a range of customizable components that can be easily integrated and adapted to fit the branding and functional requirements of your app.
+- OnboardKit is a comprehensive SwiftUI library designed to simplify the creation of onboarding experiences for iOS and macOS applications.
+- Supply your own page models with title, description and buttons.
+- Customize the sheet content with your own views.
+Sheets are prompted via button actions.
+Button actions can also trigger other actions you wish to add.

 ## Features